robertdebock/ansible-role-awx/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-awx.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-awx)

-Installs and optionally configures AWX for your system.

-This role installs a few pip packages on the controlnode. `become` access is required locally.
+The purpose of this role is to install and configure collectd on your system.

 Example Playbook
 ----------------